At a Glance

 ✨Familiarise Yourself with Legislation

 Brush up on UK and EU ecological legislation, planning policy, and EcIA.
-Being able to discuss these topics confidently will show that you are well-prepared and knowledgeable, which is crucial for advising clients effectively.
+Being able to discuss these topics confidently will show your depth of knowledge and readiness for the role.